microsoft/ignite25-LAB543-perform-threat-hunting-in-microsoft-sentinel/README.md

 By the end of this session, learners will be able to:

+- Ingest and analyze data in Sentinel Data Lake with Kusto Query Language (KQL)
 - Hunt for threats using Microsoft Sentinel Advanced Hunting
-- Utilize Kusto Query Language (KQL) for querying data
+- Hunt for threats using Data lake graph
+- Hunt for threats using MITRE ATT&CK
 - Ingest and analyze data in Sentinel Data Lake with Kusto Query Language (KQL)
--
+- Use KQL jobs to analyze large datasets in Sentinel Data Lake

 ### 💻 Technologies Used